 Ransomware Key Facts

 What’s needed to prevent ransomware attacking your backup is a multi-layered defense.
 Original backup jobs should be kept in an immutable state, and never made accessible to prevent being mounted by an external system.
-Also, multi-factor authentication (MFA) and write once read many (WORM) capabilities for the snapshot are must-have features.
+Also, multi-factor authentication (MFA), write once read many (WORM) capabilities for the snapshot and a modern air-gap are must-have features.

 Preventing ransomware from succeeding in the first place starts with reducing your enterprise attack surface and knowing what data you have and where it is located.
 A unified solution for connecting infrastructure, workloads, and backup locations arms your organization against ransomware by eliminating mass data fragmentation.